jguida941/Rest_Api_GameAuth_Terminal/NEXT_STEPS.md

 ---

-**Remember**: Focus on shipping working features incrementally.
+**Remember**: For anyone reading: it is important to focus on shipping working features incrementally.
 Each week should produce a deployable improvement that adds value to the platform.
+If you want ot contribute go for it!